kanaria69/Mainecoco/README.md

-## What's the difference between a rooster and a crow?
-A rooster can crow but a crow cannot rooster.
+## What’s the longest word in the dictionary?
+Smiles.
+Because there’s a mile between the two S’s.